-On behalf of Allied Academies Organizing Committee, I extend a warm welcome to all the distinguished speakers and participants of the Dermatology Congress 2018 which is going to be held during September 20-21, 2018 in Rome, Italy.
+On behalf of Allied Academies Organizing Committee, I extend a warm welcome to all the distinguished speakers and participants of the Dermatology Congress 2019 which is going to be held during June 19-20, 2019 in Dublin, Ireland.
 Building on the success of the proceeding meetings, this conference will feature a highly interactive, stimulating program on new selected aspects of Dermatology to address the entire patient-physician pathway and to look beyond the scientific topics alone.

 The Congress will provide enough duration for one to one as well as for group discussions, to provide a close connect with speakers and attendees.
 Many renowned professionals of Dermatology and trichology will be a part of this Congress.

 Dermatology Congress 2019 welcomes the Dermatologists, Oncologists, Directors, research scholars/Dermatology Researchers, Nurses, Medical Colleges, Plastic Surgeons, doctors/clinicians, industrial professionals, student delegates and Dermatology associations & societies from biomedical and healthcare sectors to be a part of it.

 We are looking forward to seeing you at Dermatology Congress 2019.